 When a PDF must remain in use, it must conform to the University’s digital accessibility standards and be usable with assistive technology.

-Student-generated instructional content: “When students are required to create or share digital content as part of a course (e.g., videos, presentations, documents, discussion posts, or other media) and that content is used for course participation, instruction, assessment, or peer engagement, the University will ensure that the course experience is accessible.
+Student-Generated Instructional Content: “When students are required to create or share digital content as part of a course (e.g., videos, presentations, documents, discussion posts, or other media) and that content is used for course participation, instruction, assessment, or peer engagement, the University will ensure that the course experience is accessible.
 Instructors are responsible for communicating accessibility requirements for such assignments and for ensuring timely accessible alternatives or remediation pathways are available when needed.”
 C. Approved Tools, Platforms, and Hosting Software and systems used to develop or deliver official university web pages and all online content must strictly adhere to the online content accessibility standards. digital properties must be approved by CaTS and applicable University offices responsible for the service (e.g., University Communications/Marketing; Wright State Online).
 Official university digital properties must run on University-managed infrastructure or services contracted for or approved by CaTS (and/or other designated offices as appropriate).
 D. Program Coordination, Guidance, and Monitoring The web accessibility coordinator Digital Accessibility Coordinator shall provide direction and guidance on standards to be followed for accessibility of all online content. digital content and services.
 The web accessibility coordinator Coordinator is responsible for developing and implementing a plan to monitor all university online content University digital content and services for adherence to online content accessibility standards.
 The web accessibility coordinator standards and to coordinate remediation planning with content owners.
 E. Exceptions, Archived Content, and Accessible Alternatives Limited exceptions may apply under applicable law and guidance.
 When an exception is authorized to facilitate the disabling of any online content found to be used, it must be documented according to University procedure and must not undermine access to Wright State programs, services, or activities.
 Archived content must:

 • be clearly labeled as archived; • be maintained in violation of the online content accessibility standards. a designated archive area; • be retained primarily for reference, research, or recordkeeping; and • not be updated after being archived (other than administrative actions consistent with archiving).